prometheusresearch/baseline-codebase/src/rex.tabular_import/test/test_load.rst

     Traceback (most recent call last):
         ...
     TabularImportError: Errors occurred while importing the records
-        1: Got an error from the database driver: null value in column "is_required" violates not-null constraint
+        1: Got a blank field value: Required Tests .
+Is Required, Which triggered an error from the database driver: null value in column "is_required" violates not-null constraint
     DETAIL:  Failing row contains (7, 1, null, null, bar, null).
-        2: Got an error from the database driver: null value in column "is_required_with_default" violates not-null constraint
+        2: Got a blank field value: Required Tests .
+Is Required With Default, Which triggered an error from the database driver: null value in column "is_required_with_default" violates not-null constraint
     DETAIL:  Failing row contains (8, 1, foo, null, null, null).

     >>> print_query('/required_tests')